awsdocs/aws-security-hub-user-guide/doc_source/security_iam_service-with-iam.md

 For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

-To see a list of Security Hub resource types and their ARNs, see [Resources Defined by AWS Security Hub](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssecurityhub.html#awssecurityhub-resources-for-iam-policies) in the *IAM User Guide*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions Defined by AWS Security Hub](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssecurityhub.html#awssecurityhub-actions-as-permissions)\.
+To see a list of Security Hub resource types and their ARNs, see [Resource types defined by AWS Security Hub](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssecurityhub.html#awssecurityhub-resources-for-iam-policies) in the *Service Authorization Reference*\.
+To learn with which actions you can specify the ARN of each resource, see [Actions defined by AWS Security Hub](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssecurityhub.html#awssecurityhub-actions-as-permissions)\.

 ### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>